baixiaoyu/dbascripts/README.md

 scripts for dba
 bigtrx.py is used for getting mysql biggest transactions from start time to end time, order by size ,time, and affected rows.

-compare-data can compare mysql database data,can get diffrent rows. for database has 50 tables each table has 5000000 rows, it takes 13 minutes, this is first version.

-`table compare elapsed: 13m19.442601003s find diffrent rows for table:sbtest46 in chunk_num:1 find diffrent rows id: 88`

-later i'll change some implementation to improve performance.

 compare-data-v2 can compre mysql data,for database has 50 tables each table has 5000000 rows, it takes 20 seconds.

+`begin compare
+begin compare
+Queue.startMonitoring(DEFAULT)table name : sbtest5
+table name : user
+queue len is 0queue len is 0table compare elapsed: 348.316028ms begin to find diff find diffrent rows for table:sbtest5 in chunk_num:0 find diffrent rows id: 2 find diffrent rows for table:user in chunk_num:0 find diffrent rows id: 1 find diffrent rows for table:user in chunk_num:0 find diffrent rows id: 2 find diffrent rows for table:user in chunk_num:0 find diffrent rows id: 3 done`

+ for replication that doesn't have too high qps, compare-data-v2 can compare data. you can add it to daily task very easy.